What is the hybrid work model – the complete guide

 Meetings

-When going online, the team needs a convenient and reliable online meeting environment.
-The tech tool needs to be as invisible as possible, remaining the meeting the core, not the software.
-Also, it needs to provide all the features required in an offline meeting, like a way to express emotions or the ability to blur the environment.
+When going online, the team requires a convenient and reliable online meeting environment.
+The tech tool must be as invisible as possible, remaining the meeting's core, not the software.
+It has to provide all the features required in an offline meeting, like a way to express emotions or the ability to blur the environment.

 Google Meet or Zoom are common picks that deliver the desired effect.